 Pre-qualified offers come about as a result of soft inquiries on your credit reports, which have no effect, negative or positive, on your credit score.

-However, when you apply for a credit card (whether you were pre-qualified or not) you will generate a hard inquiry on your credit report, which will have a slightly negative effect on your credit score.
+However, when you apply for a credit card account (whether you were pre-qualified or not) you will generate a hard inquiry on your credit report, which will have a slightly negative effect on your credit score.
 This is a temporary effect and not usually something to be too concerned about.

 2: Actively Seeking Offers For Better Credit Card Terms